 Second, the committee unanimously approved Mr. Hagedorn’s (R-MN 1st District) amendment stating that “the Small Business Runway Extension Act of 2018 has been effective since the date it was signed into law, on December 17, 2018.”
 While this may seem obvious, the lack of an “effective date” in the original law, in part, led to SBA concluding that the Runway Extension Act “is not presently effective[.]”
-You can read Matt Schoonover’s detailed write-up for our thoughts on this confusing stance.
+You can read this detailed write-up for our thoughts on this confusing stance.

 Third, H.R.
 2345 requires SBA to implement a transition plan to assist businesses and other federal agencies navigate compliance concerns stemming from the Runway Extension Act.
 The transition plan would generally give a six-month window after the rule is implement to continue using a three-year look back period if it kept the company small.